stan-dev/math/CONTRIBUTING.md

 We track the development of new features using the same [issue tracker](https://github.com/stan-dev/math/issues).
 Ideally, feature requests will have:

-1. a description of the feature
+1. A description of the feature
-2. an example
+2. An example
-3. the expected outcome if the feature existed.
+3. The expected outcome if the feature existed.

 Open feature requests should be the ones we want to implement in the Math library.
 We'll try to close vague feature requests that don't have enough information and move the discussion to the forums.